 January 2 is National Cream Puff Day.
 These light and fluffy pastries filled with cream have a taste that is worthy of celebration!
-What better way to take note of the day than with one of these tasty cream puff recipes.
+What better way to take note of this national day than with one of these tasty cream puff recipes.

 There seems to be a National Day for pretty much everything you can think of.
 Today, this sweet, filled pastry gets it’s own day!